ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Temporarily disable any *firewall* or *VPN* if you’re having trouble.
 Xdebug is a network protocol, and the PHP process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
 * Confirm that DDEV’s [`xdebug_ide_location`](../configuration/config.md#xdebugidelocation) config setting is set properly, which in most cases should be set to an empty string.
 Check both your project's `.ddev/config.yaml` and DDEV’s global `~/.ddev/global_config.yaml`.
 * Use `ddev xdebug on` to enable Xdebug when you want it, and `ddev xdebug off` when you’re done with it.
+* You can also use `ddev xdebug toggle` to easily toggle Xdebug on and off.
 * Set a breakpoint at the first executable line of your `index.php`.
 * Tell your IDE to start listening.
 (PhpStorm: click the telephone button, VS Code: run the debugger.)
 * Use `curl` or a browser to create a web request.
 For example, `curl https://d10.ddev.site` or run `ddev exec curl localhost`.